JonMoriSenpai/Jericho-Player/README.md

 </p>
 </div>

-LightWeight Framework for **[discord.js v13](https://discord.js.org)** Music Bots and Radio Bots with fast moderation with commands and no memory leak.
+LightWeight Framework for **[discord.js v13](https://discord.js.org)** Music Bots and Radio Bots with fast moderation with commands and no memory leak mode.

 ## Installation